NLnetLabs/routinator/doc/manual/source/configuration.rst

     sudo mount -t tmpfs -o size=4G tmpfs /var/lib/routinator/rpki-cache

+*Tmpfs* will behave just like a regular disk, so the same considerations apply to :ref:`inode usage<installation:Inode Usage>`.

+..
+Tip:: The ``-o nr_inodes=2M`` option flag will allocate two million inodes.

-*Tmpfs* will behave just like a regular disk, so if it runs out of space Routinator will do a clean crash, stopping validation, the API, HTTP server and most importantly the RTR server, ensuring that no stale data will be served to your routers.
+If the tmpfs file system runs out of space, Routinator will do a clean crash, stopping validation, the API, HTTP server and most importantly the RTR server, ensuring that no stale data will be served to your routers.

 Also keep in mind that every time you restart the machine, the contents of the *tmpfs* file system will be lost.
 This means that Routinator will have to